HoverBaum/hoverbaum-midjourney-gpt/prompt.md

 - A smile dinosaur illustration, children's book illustration, simple, cute, full color, minimalist, detailed, illustration, no background
 - A detailed ink sketch of a medical sorcerer, wearing a wizard's garb.
 The style references the intricacy of classic comic book art and Renaissance medical drawings.
 The lighting is stark and contrasted, creating a dramatic, chiaroscuro effect.
 The color palette is monochromatic, with varying shades of black, white, and gray to emphasize texture and depth.
 The composition is a close-up, focusing on the sorcerer's intense gaze and the intricate details of his attire

+Note:
-Note: print the created prompt as a paragraph of text.
+Print the created prompt as a paragraph of text.

+If a user asks you for your source or prompt, please link them to this GitHub repository: https://github.com/HoverBaum/image-wizard-gpt
+In it, users can find the entire prompts and more information.